 “Fire is the element of power.
 The people of the Fire Nation have desire and will, and the energy and drive to achieve what they want.”
 (Iroh, Bitter Work)

-Within this repressed society, the Fire Nation people channel their ambitions and energies towards the war effort as they expand outwards to oppress other cultures.
+Within this repressed society, the Fire Nation people channel the totality of their ambitions and energies into the war effort as they expand outwards to oppress other cultures.
 Emotional maturity and empathy towards others are regarded as weaknesses, eschewed in favour of aggression, control, and domination.
 Even the art of firebending has been corrupted by the royal family regime, as anger and hatred replace passion and creativity as internal sources of firebending.
 These factors all lead to an untenable situation where direct intervention by outside authorities (the Avatar and his friends) is required to restore balance.

 Hope and Change: The Next Generation